 The Knights of Pythias touted “Friendship, Charity, and Benevolence” as their motto and mission.
 The organization promoted the cause of universal peace and harmony between men, while also providing community services such as insurance, burial services, and other welfare activities for members.
 This bulleted list of the organizations tenets is a noble one, but incongruous and unbrotherly in the rejection of non-whites for membership, from the organization’s inception in 1864.

-The “colored” organization of Knights of Pythias, as so many other associations, was brought into being because the original/ white Knights of Pythias would not allow non-whites to join.
+The “colored” organization of Knights of Pythias, as so many other associations, was brought into being because the white Knights of Pythias would not allow non-whites to join.
 Fortunately, rejection never equals defeat for the determined.
 Since some clever fellows could “pass” for white, they infiltrated some of the Eastern lodges–long enough to study the system– and then withdrew to start a “colored” version of the fraternal organization and brotherhood.
 One big difference in their iteration?
 There was no discrimination, and people of any race could join, more accurately embodying the club’s purported tenets.

 The plans for the building were detailed in The Indianapolis News, and the community waited.

-It seems raising the capital for the building was more challenging than anticipated, as the building’s cornerstone was not placed until December 1910 and the building not dedicated until February 1911.
+Raising the capital for the building was likely more challenging than anticipated, as the building’s cornerstone was not placed until December 1910 and the building not dedicated until February 1911.
 The original design evolved and was simplified from the original sketch– presumably, to cut costs.

 1915 Sanborn map showing the intersection of Senate and Walnut (courtesy IUPUI Digital Archives)

 Very little detail remains of this once bustling hub of black culture in Indianapolis.
 By 1940, the Bankers Trust Company was suing the Colored Pythian Castle Hall Association for almost $23,000.
-This shell of a building does not show that beloved community newspaper, The Recorder operated from here at one time, no evidence remains of the many families who bought insurance here to protect their loved ones, and no trace of Madam C. J. Walker attending a meeting here.
+This shell of a building does not show that beloved community newspaper, The Recorder operated from here at one time, no evidence remains of the many families who bought insurance here to protect their loved ones, and no trace of Madam C. J. Walker, who attended a community meeting here.
 Just a beautiful bronze building, one of the few remaining vestiges of Indy’s early black community.

 As the National Trust touts, #ThisPlaceMatters, especially when so much of this part of our city’s story and culture has been erased.
 What would you love to see operating out of this gem?